jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 between client and proxy, and the sockets associated with communications between proxy and server.

-Additionally, all sockets must be registered with the epoll instance, for reading or writing, using edge-triggered monitoring.
+Additionally, all sockets must be registered with the epoll instance--for reading or writing--using edge-triggered monitoring.

 That being said, for simplicity, you _should_ wait to set the proxy-to-server socket as non-blocking _after_ you call `connect()`, rather than before.
 While that will mean that your server not fully non-blocking, it will allow you to focus on the more important parts of I/O multiplexing.
 This is permissible.

-If you choose to ignore the previous paragraph and set the socket as non-blocking before calling `connect()`, you can execute `connect()` immediately, but you cannot initiate the `write()` call until `epoll_wait()` indicates that this socket is ready for writing.
+If you choose to ignore the previous paragraph and set the proxy-to-server socket as non-blocking before calling `connect()`, you can execute `connect()` immediately, but you cannot initiate the `write()` call until `epoll_wait()` indicates that this socket is ready for writing.
 Because the socket is non-blocking, `connect()` will return before the connection is actually